gohugoio/hugo/content/en/getting-started/configuration.md

 Test and document setting params via JSON env var.
 {{< /todo >}}

-## Ignore Files When Rendering
+## Ignore Content Files When Rendering

-The following statement inside `./config.toml` will cause Hugo to ignore files ending with `.foo` and `.boo` when rendering:
+The following statement inside `./config.toml` will cause Hugo to ignore content files ending with `.foo` and `.boo` when rendering:

 ```
 ignoreFiles = [ "\\.foo$", "\\.boo$" ]